Turk Kardiyol Dern Ars. 2019; 47(4): 301-311 | DOI: 10.5543/tkda.2018.94770

-In determining cut-off values for increased carotid intima-media thickness age should be considered
+Age should be considered in cut-off values for increased carotid intima-media thickness

-University of Health Sciences - Adana Health Practice and Research Center, Department of Radiology2
+Department of Radiology, University of Health Sciences Adana Health Practice and Research Center, Adana, Turkey2

-University of Health Sciences - Adana Health Practice and Research Center, Department of Internal Medicine
+Department of Internal Medicine, University of Health Sciences Adana Health Practice and Research Center, Adana, Turkey

-OBJECTIVE Regardless of age and gender, the guidelines are considered to be > 0.9mm as the cut-off value for increased carotid intima-media thickness (C-IMT).
-In our study, we planned to investigate the effects of age and gender on C-IMT and cut-off values for C-IMT in different age groups.
+OBJECTIVE The current guidelines use a cut-off value of 0.9 mm to define abnormally increased carotid intima-media thickness (C-IMT), regardless of age or gender.
+This study was conducted to examine the effects of age and gender on C-IMT and cut-off values for C-IMT in different age groups.

-RESULTS CC-IMT and IC-IMT values significantly increased from Group-I to Group-V. Group I-II-II-IV-V showed median CC-IMT values of 0.70-0.70-0.75-0.75-0.85mm, respectively.
-IC-IMT median value was 0.60-0.65-0.70-0.70-0.80mm, respectively.
-In all groups, the median CC-IMT value was found to be 50μm higher than the median IC-IMT value.
-Only CC-IMT values were significantly different in males (0.80±0.20mm vs. 0.76±0.19mm, p=0.020).
-Increased age, hypertension (HT), smoking, hyperlipidemia, systolic-diastolic blood pressures and body mass index were found to be associated with increased C-IMT.
-Increased C-IMT was independently associated with age and HT presence.
-It was found that age increases every-1 decade and the presence of HT determines the presence of increased C-IMT by 44% and 53%, respectively.
+RESULTS The CC-IMT and IC-IMT values were significantly greater as the age of the group increased.
+Group I to Group V had a median CC-IMT value of 0.70 mm, 0.70 mm, 0.75 mm, 0.75 mm, and 0.85 mm, respectively.
+The median IC-IMT value for each group was 0.60 mm, 0.65 mm, 0.70 mm, 0.70 mm, and 0.80 mm, respectively.
+The median CC-IMT value was 50 μm greater than the median IC-IMT value in all groups.
+Only the CC-IMT value was significantly different in males (0.80±0.20 mm vs. 0.76±0.19 mm; p=0.020).
+Age, hypertension (HT), smoking, hyperlipidemia, systolic-diastolic blood pressure, and body mass index measures were associated with increased C-IMT.
+Regression analysis revealed that increased C-IMT was independently associated with age and HT presence.
+Each decade of life and the presence of HT revealed an incidence of increased C-IMT by 44% and 53%, respectively.

-CONCLUSION C-IMT significantly increases with age.
-For this reason, new age-appropriate cut-off values are needed for C-IMT.
-In addition, CC-IMT values are approximately 50μm higher than IC-IMT measurements in all age groups and CC-IMT should be reported in USG reports.
+CONCLUSION C-IMT significantly increased with age.
+New, age-appropriate cut-off values are needed for C-IMT assessment.
+In addition, it was observed that the CC-IMT value was approximately 50 μm greater than the IC-IMT measurement in all age groups.
+CC-IMT measurements should be included in USG reports.

 How to cite this article